-A political anthropologist working at the International Institute of Social Studies of Erasmus University as Senior Lecturer Public Policy and Development Management.
-While teaching in the fields of governance, policy and political science, his key interest is in urban poverty and governance issues, including decentralisation, participation and the interfaces between poor communities, local government, politicians and the state.
-He worked as an Institutional Development Expert in the Netherlands Ministry for Development Cooperation as well as in many developing countries but mostly India and Vietnam.
+A political anthropologist working at the International Institute of Social Studies of Erasmus University as Senior Lecturer in Public Policy and Development Management.
+While teaching in the fields of governance, policy and political science, his key interest is in urban poverty and governance issues, including decentralisation and participation.
+He worked as an Institutional Development Expert in the Netherlands Ministry for Development Cooperation as well as in many developing countries like India and Vietnam.

 Programme Director for Local Taxation at VNG International.
-His most recent programme is called the Tax Revenue for Economic Enhancement (TREE) programme.
-This 4 year program (start December 2017) will include implementation of VNG International methodology in 32 MMDA’s (31 municipal districts and 1 metro) in Ghana.
-Peter holds a Master’s degree in Social Studies from the Free University of Amsterdam and previously worked at the Dutch Tax and Customs Administration as a manager and later on a director.
+His most recent programme is called the Tax Revenue for Economic Enhancement (TREE).
+This 4-year programme works with 32 municipalities in Ghana.
+Peter holds a Master’s degree in Social Studies from the Free University of Amsterdam and previously worked at the Dutch Tax and Customs Administration as a manager and later on as director.

 International expert with over 40 years of experience in local public finance and financial management in 27 countries.
-He has broad international experience in providing technical assistance and training in fiscal policy formulation, (programme) budgeting, revenue collection, cash- and debt management, PPP and asset management.
-Next to that he advised Local Government Associations in Europe, Africa and Asia on Strategic Planning and sustainable Financial Management.
+He has broad international experience in providing technical assistance and training in fiscal policy formulation, (programme) budgeting, revenue collection, cash and debt management, PPP and asset management.
+He has advised Local Government Associations in Europe, Africa and Asia on Strategic Planning and sustainable Financial Management.

 The course fee is € 3.150,-.
 This includes all training-related costs, as well as drinks, lunches, training materials and travel during the training programme.
 Travel to and from The Hague and accommodation are not included.
 Group discounts are available if you participate with three or more colleagues in this course.
 Email us for more information.
 The course language is English.